quantumlib/Stim/doc/python_api_reference_vDev.md

     instruction: object,
     parens_arguments: object = None,
     targets: List[object] = (),
+    *,
+    tag: str = '',
 ) -> None:
     """Appends an instruction to the detector error model.

     Args:
         instruction: Either the name of an instruction, a stim.DemInstruction, or a stim.DemRepeatBlock.
+The `parens_arguments`, `targets`, and 'tag'
-The `parens_arguments` and `targets` arguments are given if and only if the instruction is a name.
+            arguments should be given if and only if the instruction is a name.
         parens_arguments: Numeric values parameterizing the instruction.
 The numbers inside parentheses in a detector error model file (eg. the `0.25` in `error(0.25) D0`).
 This argument can be given either a list of doubles, or a single double (which will be implicitly wrapped into a list).
         targets: The instruction targets, such as the `D0` in `error(0.25) D0`.
+        tag: An arbitrary piece of text attached to the repeat instruction.

     Examples:
         >>> import stim